Sergeant Terrance “Shaun” Harris

-I have served as a Police Officer at the UNT Police department for three years.
+I have served as a Police Officer at the UNT Police department since 2015.
 I currently work patrol and am working toward my bachelor's degree in Criminal Justice at UNT by taking advantage of the UNT tuition assistance for full-time employees.

 During my career at the UNT Police Department, I have received two Star Performer awards and was selected by my pears as Police Officer of the Year in 2017.

 My goal is to obtain a Bachelors in Criminal Justice.
 It was an ideal situation to be able to attend UNT as a student, and serve the campus and the community as a police officer.
 I will be gaining law enforcement experience coupled with a bachelor's degree at the same time.